The real mile markers on the journey to adulthood

-Indeed, the team found stories of dreams deferred and opportunities stalled.
+Indeed, the team found stories of dreams deferred.
 But beneath the boredom and frustration, fear and loss, they found shoots of growth.

 Jaafar Al Ogaili, a new American citizen who came to the United States as an Iraqi refugee, learned that it is OK to cry after witnessing the gratitude of a friend he had delivered groceries to during quarantine.
 Jimena Pérez Sánchez of Mexico City learned to cope with grown-up proportions of guilt and fear when both she and her mother were diagnosed with COVID-19.